Witney Carson: 2013–present: Dancing with the Stars and other projects

 For season 25, Carson was partnered with Malcolm in the Middle actor Frankie Muniz.
 They reached the finale and ultimately finished in third place on November 21, 2017.
 For the Athletes season, Carson was paired with Olympic luger Chris Mazdzer.
 They were eliminated during the third week of competition on May 14, 2018, tying in fourth place with Jennie Finch Daigle and Mirai Nagasu and their partners Keo Motsepe and Alan Bersten.
 For season 27, Carson was partnered with actor Milo Manheim.
 They reached the finale and finished as the runner-ups on November 19, 2018, behind Bobby Bones and Sharna Burgess.
 For season 28, Carson was partnered with Nickelodeon actor and comedian Kel Mitchell.
 They also reached the finale and finished as the runner-ups on November 25, 2019, behind Hannah Brown and Alan Bersten.
-During the season, Carson served as the card dealer of the GSN game show Catch 21, which reunited her with Alfonso Ribiero.
+During the season, Carson served as the card dealer of the GSN game show Catch 21, which reunited her with Alfonso Ribeiro.

 For season 30, Carson returned to the show and was partnered with WWE wrestler Mike "The Miz" Mizanin.
 They were eliminated during the seventh week of competition on November 1, 2021, finishing in ninth place.
 For season 31, Carson was partnered with comedian, actor and television personality Wayne Brady.
 They reached the finale and finished in third place on November 21, 2022.
 Carson did not return for season 32, but came back for season 33 and was partnered with NFL wide receiver Danny Amendola.
 They reached the finale and finished in fifth place on November 26, 2024.
-For season 34, Carson was partnered with wildlife conservationist and television personality Robert Irwin.
+For season 34, Carson was partnered with wildlife conservationist and television presenter Robert Irwin.
+They won the competition on November 25, 2025, exactly eleven years after Carson won her first Mirrorball Trophy.

+For season 35, Carson was partnered with Jimmy Kimmel Live! sidekick Guillermo Rodriguez.
+She was four months pregnant when she announced her return, becoming the first professional dancer to enter an installment of Dancing with the Stars while pregnant, and the first to compete that far in her second trimester.
+Their first dance, a cha-cha-cha to "Mr. Big Stuff" by Jean Knight, earned one of the lowest scores in the series' history.